erikarn/erikarn.github.io/kenwood/TS-440/notes.md

 on the control board (D77) controls it.
 If your rig doesn't PTT when you try transmitting on AM, look to see if you need to clip D77.

+## Alignment / Calibration Errata

+There are some mistakes/omissions in the TS-440S alignment instructions.
+These are covered in the service bulletins.

+ * [SB-986](ASB0986.JPG) - Voltage, VCO3, VC4, S-Meter Calibration - this has
+   corrections for an incorrect band setting for 13.9999MHz -> 14.0000MHz VCO (VCO3) and the IF shift offsets (VCO4).

+ * ALC min/max calibration - the TS-440S calibration instructions are missing
+   how to establish the ALC minimum and maximum values.
+The [TS-430S ALC instructions](TS-430sALC.rtf) include the missing bits - notably, calibrate ALC low as per the instructions (MIC level min, AG at 1KHz, 5mV RMS), then bump it up +6dB, verify you're seeing 100W RF output from the finals, and then adjust IF VR-11 to maximum ALC scale reading.

 ## PDFs

  * [TS-440S_service_manual.pdf](TS-440S_service_manual.pdf)